Connect with us

 Government Accounting Office

 The sources and types of data for commercially available information are mind-bogglingly vast.
 They include public records and other publicly available information.
-But far more information from the nearly ubiquitous internet-connected devices in people’s lives, like cellphones, smart home systems, cars and trackers.
+But far more information comes from the nearly ubiquitous internet-connected devices in people’s lives, like cellphones, smart home systems, cars and fitness trackers.
 These all harness data from sophisticated, embedded sensors, cameras and microphones.
 Sources also include data from apps, online activity, texts and emails, and even health care provider websites.

 Types of data include location, gender and sexual orientation, religious and political views and affiliations, weight and blood pressure, speech patterns, emotional states, behavioral information about myriad activities, shopping patterns and family and friends.